Frequently Asked Questions

 Make sure your passport does not expire within six months of the event!

 Most people get their visa on arrival at the airport.
 Double check that you can at this site.
 You can also do it by mail (instructions for US applicants).
 We don’t recommend using private companies to arrange your visa – or trying to use the online system.
 Be sure you have a minimum of $40 USD cash and two passport pictures when you arrive.
 We will give you more guidance closer to the arrival date on how to efficiently get through the immigration line at the airport.

 If you are flying through India, please consider getting an India visa in case you want to leave the airport due to flight delays or travel interests.
 If you are planning on visiting India after the event and you are also passing through on our inbound journey- please consider a multiple entry visa.
 Last, if you are not a U.S. citizen, or if you have connections to Islam, do some research to make sure you can obtain a visa for India.

-On arrival, you will be asked to sign a waiver and also to indicate that you have received a comprehensive medical exam.
-Normal inoculations should also be up-to- date (like tetanus, MMR, etc.).
+On arrival, you will be asked to sign a waiver and also to indicate that you have received a comprehensive medical exam and been cleared by a physician for this trip.
 The US Center for Disease Control provides good current information about Nepal, and you’ll probably find that your provider uses their website in making recommendations to you.
 If you are prescribed Diamox, which is an altitude sickness medication, you should discuss with your provider how to use it for prevention as well as treatment.
 Whenever possible we are following a rate of ascent that matches, or is less, than that recommended by the Wilderness Medical Society, if we are due to exceed those guideline we will have a discussion and options for not exceeding it.
 We will also have a remote physician on call throughout the trip via our sat phone.
 He is Nepali and trained in high altitude medicine and also emergency care.
 See the First Aid information on our gear page for more information.